-NOTE 58.
-BUDGETARY REPORTING - TERRITORIAL - CONTINUED
+NOTE 5857.
+BUDGETARY REPORTING - TERRITORIAL -CONTINUED

-•••••• Variance Explanation Actual 2023 \$'000 Original Budget 2023 \$'000 Variance \$'000 Variance % Operating Statement Line Items Taxes, Licences, Fees and Fines 1 Variance Explanations 1.
-[Insert major variance explanation] Balance Sheet Line Items Cash and Investments Cash Equivalents 2 Current Receivables 3 Current Payables 4 Variance Explanations 2.
-[Insert major variance explanation] 3.
-[Insert major variance explanation] 4.
-[Insert major variance explanation] Statement of Changes in Equity - these line ite ems are covered in o other financ ial statement ts Statement of Cash Flows on Behalf of the TerrCash and Cash Equivalents at the Beginning ofthe Reporting PeriodVariance Explanations5.
-[Insert major variance explanation] Commentary Note 58: Budge tary Reporti ng - Tei rritorial ACT Disclosure Policy AASB 1055 Budgetary Reporting sets out the budgetary reporting requirements for not-for-profit entities within the General Government Sector (GGS).
-AASB 1055 does not apply to for-profit agencies.
-However, it is ACT Disclosure Policy that for-profit territory authorities also adopt AASB 1055 for reporting purposes.
-Disclosures under AASB 1055 are intended to performance of an agency.
-The main user is co to assessing t he financial When a directorate's or territory authority' Assembly and are separately identified, that di period: The original budget figures as presenter agency's annual financial statements; an Assembly, in a form th at is consiste ent with the Explanations of major variances betwe corresponding individual original budget presented in the finar icial statemei nts and the It is ACT Disclosure Policy that budgetary report rting be disclosed fo or territorial as well as co ntrolled.
-For more information in relation to Budgetary Reporting coo the (Commontan in Noto 40 Rudaetary Por orting
+Original

+Actual Budget

+2024 2024 Variance Variance

+\$'000 \$'000 \$'000 %

+2024 Actual Budget 2024 2024 Actual Budget 2024 2024 Variance

+Operating Statement Line Items

+Taxes, Licences, Fees and Fines 1

+1. [Insert major variance explanation]

+Balance Sheet Line Items

+Cash and Investments Cash Equivalents 2

+Current Receivables 3

+Current Payables 4

+- 2. [Insert major variance explanation]

+- 3. [Insert major variance explanation]

+- 4. [Insert major variance explanation]

+Statement of Changes in Equity - these line items are covered in other financial statements

+Statement of Cash Flows on Behalf of the Territory Line Items

+Cash and Cash Equivalents at the Beginning of 5 the Reporting Period 5

+5. [Insert major variance explanation]

+Commentary Note 5857: Budgetary Reporting - Territorial

+AASB 1055 Budgetary Reporting sets out the budgetary reporting requirements for not-for-profit entities within the General Government Sector (GGS).
+AASB 1055 Budgetary Reporting does not apply to for-profit agencies.
+However, it is ACT Disclosure Policy that for-profit territory authorities also adopt AASB 1055 Budgetary Reporting for reporting purposes.

+Disclosures under AASB 1055 Budgetary Reporting are intended to provide users with information relevant to assessing the financial performance of an agency.
+The main user is considered to be the Legislative Assembly.

+When a directorate's or territory authority's budgeted financial statements are presented to the Legislative Assembly and are separately identified, that directorate or territory authority will need to disclose for the reporting period:

+- The original budget figures as presented to the Legislative Assembly, in a form that is consistent with the agency's annual financial statements; and - Explanations of major variances between actual amounts presented in the financial statements and the corresponding individual original budget amounts.

+It is ACT Disclosure Policy that budgetary reporting be disclosed for territorial as well as controlled.

-For more information in relation to Budgetary Reporting see the Commentary in Note 40 Budgetary Reporting.
+For more information in relation to Budgetary Reporting see the Commentary in Note 4039 Budgetary Reporting.